Between Kampot and Koh Rong / Koh Rong Samloem / Koh Sdach Islands.

 Smuggled or illegal products

-Foreigners will need to show your passport to get on the boat.
+Passengers, for reasons unknown to us, will need to show your passport, or local ID to get on the boat.
 No immigration, no questions or nothing.
 They just want to see it.
-Practice for when the international boats start.
 Same when you get off the boat in Kampot.
 No other port in Cambodia does this.
+A photo of your passport is O.K.

-There’s a bathroom on the boat, but better to go on land.
+There’s a bathroom on the 90 person boat, but better to go on land.

 (it’s small and there could be waves.)